COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/Documentation/Installation/Installation.md

 Using the ls command in your home directory should show you the following.

 ```
-COVID-19-AI-Research-Project
+XDNN
 ```

-Navigate to **COVID-19-AI-Research-Project/Projects/Matlab/1** directory, this is your project root directory for this tutorial.
+Navigate to **COVID-19-AI-Research-Project/XDNN/Projects/Matlab/1** directory, this is your project root directory for this tutorial.

 ### Developer Forks
 Developers from the Github community that would like to contribute to the development of this project should first create a fork, and clone that repository.
 For detailed information please view the [CONTRIBUTING](../../../../../CONTRIBUTING.md "CONTRIBUTING") guide.
 You should pull the latest code from the development branch.

 ```